What is a Bridging Loan Secured Against? – A Brief Overview for Investors

 The length of a bridge loan can vary depending on your bridging lender.
 Our loans are available from 3 to 24 months.

 So now, we need to explore the concept of a ‘secured loan’.
-For the majority of secured loans, they are secured against the property or land the loan will be used to purchase.
+For the majority of secured loans, they are secured against property or land the loan will be used to purchase.
 But other assets may also be used as security.
 What’s accepted will vary between lenders.

 On the whole, lenders prefer secured loans to be first charge – the principal loan on a property or asset.
 But, it’s still possible to secure a second charge or third charge bridging loan.
 Yet the latter options often come with higher rates and lower loan to value (LTV) ratios.
 This is because they pose more risk for a lender, which finds itself down the pecking order for repayments.